Notification Service Extension

 Add Notification Service Extension

-1. In the next prompt, provide the name of the extension target and select the programming language which you want to use and then click on the Finish button as shown in the screenshot below.
+- In the next prompt, provide the name of the extension target, and select the programming language which you want to use and then click on the Finish button, as shown in the screenshot below.

-1. Once the target is created, Activate the scheme for Extension when prompted for the same.
-After this your notification service extension will be added to the project you will see a class with the extension name provided by you while creation and .plist file associated with it.
+- Once the target is created, Activate the scheme for Extension when prompted for the same.
+After this, your notification service extension will be added to the project.
+You will see a class with the extension name provided by you while creating and .plist file associated with it.

 Swift: